Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 I suspect these churches confuse the sensory overload with a movement or working of the Spirit and therefore encourage it.
-And of course, Biblically ignorant Christians attracted to the hoopla, perceive these to be a 'successful' churches and want to be part of them - and the numbers keep growing.
+And of course, Biblically ignorant Christians attracted to the hoopla, perceive these to be a 'successful' churches and want to be part of them.
+Thus the numbers keep growing.

 Second Baptist Church of Houston